 Dr. Banas entered the tenure tack as an assistant professor in 1994 at the Albany Medical College, Center for Immunology and Microbial Disease (Albany, NY) following a postdoc at the University of Oklahoma Health Sciences Center.
 Professor Banas joined the University of Iowa College of Dentistry in 2006.

 Dr. Banas's broad research interest is the understanding of the pathogenic mechanisms of bacteria.
 Much of his work has focused on the microbiology of dental caries.
 His lab has extensively studied how the glucan-binding proteins (GBPs) synthesized by Streptococcus mutans contribute to the development of the plaque biofilm and ultimately dental caries.
-Since glucan -- a polymer of glucose derived from the metabolism of sucrose -- is a primary virulence factor that propels the change in microbial ecology that leads to a cariogenic plaque, it has been proprosed that proteins that have the property of binding glucan play accessory roles in this process.
-It is now clear that the four GBPs share in structurally supporting the biofilm, each doing so in a unique manner.
+Since glucan -- a polymer of glucose derived from the metabolism of sucrose -- is a primary virulence factor that propels the change in microbial ecology that leads to a cariogenic plaque, it has been proposed that proteins that have the property of binding glucan play accessory roles in this process.
+It is now clear that the GBPs share in structurally supporting the biofilm, each doing so in a unique manner.
 These studies also revealed that the relative coverage of bacteria at the substratum surface of the biofilm was correlated with the risk of caries development.

 Click here to perform an automatic PubMed search of Dr. Banas' publications.